FLock OFF (SN96) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FLock OFF Historical Price

-According to the latest data gathered on FLock OFF live price page, the current price of FLock OFF is 2.08USD.
-The circulating supply of FLock OFF(SN96) is 312.87K SN96 , giving it a market capitalization of $650.52K.
+According to the latest data gathered on FLock OFF live price page, the current price of FLock OFF is 2.02USD.
+The circulating supply of FLock OFF(SN96) is 312.87K SN96 , giving it a market capitalization of $631.63K.

 - 30 Days0.00%$ --$ 3.9191$ 1.9575